-Theresa May to present Brexit plans to EU leaders - BBC News
+'Dreamer' Tusk open to UK Brexit rethink

+European Council President Donald Tusk has quoted lyrics from John Lennon's Imagine to suggest the door remains open to the UK staying in the EU.

+Ahead of a Brussels summit he said of that prospect: "You may say I'm a dreamer, but I'm not the only one."

-UK Prime Minister Theresa May is to address EU leaders on her plans for the issue of expats' rights after Brexit.
+Theresa May, who has said the UK will honour the referendum vote to leave, was due to outline her plans for the issue of expats' rights to EU leaders.

-Mrs May will head to Brussels for her first European summit since she lost her Commons majority in the general election.
+Speaking at the summit she hailed the "constructive" start to Brexit talks.

-It comes the day after measures to enable Brexit dominated the Queen's Speech and with the Conservatives still trying to secure the Commons support needed to pass their programme.
+The gathering of 28 EU member states' leaders comes the day after measures to enable Brexit dominated the Queen's Speech.
+Mrs May's Conservatives are still trying to secure the Commons support needed to pass their programme.

 Brexit negotiations began on Monday.

-The UK is due to leave the EU by the end of March 2019.
+He also denied that a series of controversial Conservative manifesto commitments had been dumped in the wake of the disappointing election result.

+He told Today that the manifesto was for a five-year period, but the Queen's Speech programme had been for the first two years, which are dominated by the process of Brexit.

-Both sides say they want to come to an arrangement to secure the status of about 3.2 million EU nationals living in the UK, and 900,000 Britons overseas, but nothing has been decided so far.
+Both the UK and the rest of the EU say they want to come to an arrangement to secure the status of about 3.2 million EU nationals living in the UK, and 900,000 Britons overseas, but nothing has been decided so far.

 UK opposition parties have urged the government to make a unilateral guarantee to the EU migrants - but ministers have insisted a reciprocal deal is needed to ensure British expats are protected.